rafaell-lycan/rafaell-lycan.com/_posts/2021-06-03-graphql-basics.md

 }
 ```

-Aliases can be added to the query and specify changes in the name of the property that it will have.
+Aliases can be added to the query and specify changes to the name of the property.
 Aliases are particularly useful when having to rename a key on your output and to avoid duplication which will lead to an error.

 ## Fragments